This endpoint sends one or more Dots to a variable in a Device.

 Query Parameters

-Parameter | Type | Description |
+| Parameter | Type | Description |

 |---|---|---|

-timestamp | Integer | Timestamp in milliseconds POSIX format.
+| timestamp | Integer | Timestamp in POSIX format, in milliseconds.
 When present, this timestamp will be applied to all Dots in the body unless a local timestamp is sent. |

-token | String | The token to authenticate the request. |
+| token | String | The token to authenticate the request.
+While sending it as a query parameter is supported, we strongly recommend using the X-Auth-Token header. |

-type | String | Optional Device Type label to be applied to the Device if the Device doesn't exist yet.
-Learn more |
+| type | String | Optional Device Type label to apply to the Device if the Device doesn't exist yet.
+Learn more. |

 Examples